tensorflow/tfjs-models/depth-estimation/src/ar_portrait_depth/README.md

 options, you can pass in a second `estimationConfig` parameter.

 `estimationConfig` is an object that defines ARPortraitDepth specific configurations for `ARPortraitDepthEstimationConfig`:

+*   *minDepth*: The minimum depth value for the model to map to 0.
+Any smaller depth values will also get mapped to 0.

+*   *maxDepth*: The maximum depth value for the model to map to 1.
+Any larger depth values will also get mapped to 1.

 *   *flipHorizontal*: Optional.
 Defaults to false.
 When image data comes from camera, the result has to flip horizontally.